RicardoRheeder/js_stopwatch-redux/README.md

-# js_stopwatch-redux
+# STOPWATCH - REDUX
-The stopwatch app reworked using Redux.
+A simple stopwatch created using React and Redux.